 Closing my eyes, I revisited the moment, the place, the people, the feeling, everything.
 The pictures danced behind my eyelids like a high-definition movie on a screen.

 I was there.
-Eagerly disrobing in the dead of night and running into the tepid waters of this enchanted beach town.
+Eagerly disrobing in the dead of night, running into the tepid waters of this enchanted beach town, holding the hand of a sandy-haired wanderer.
 As I felt the almost distressingly perfect temperature of the water against my skin, I could not help but be humbled by the scene around me.
-The planets seemingly in syzygy, the fire and laughter roaring from the beach behind me, the stars above, and then—the stars below me, all around me, and in the eyes of a beautiful stranger.
+The planets in syzygy, the fire and laughter roaring from the beach behind me, the stars above, and then—the stars below me, all around me, and in the eyes of a beautiful stranger.
 Bioluminescence.

 Stars.
 Electric sparks.
 Bioluminescent plankton.
 Electricity.
 In my veins.
 All around.

 I thought a lot about this ephemeral occurrence for the next day and a half, certain of its magnitude but unsure of its meaning.

 On the day of my departure, at the premature hour of 0500, I was awakened by loud knocking on my door.
 My smiling taxi driver had arrived to take me to the airport, where I would catch three flights to go spend the holidays in a place that has never felt like home.